FRAGRANCES THAT WILL TAKE YOU

 There are few places in the world where a rich and thousands year old culture so seamlessly blends with modern life, into the exciting destination that is Dubai today.

-I am very proud that our Liquid Bakhoor home fragrance has been included in the Perfume House in Dubai.
+I am very proud that our Bakhoor Liquidus home fragrance has been included in the Perfume House in Dubai.
 Much like Dubai itself, Liquid Bakhoor represents luxury and is a modern take on the rich and centuries old culture of warmth and hospitality.

 Reminiscent notes: Amber, Geranium, Precious Spices, Dark Woods